naturalis/nba-docs/content/doc-spec-services/specimen.md

 ---

 Specimen records constitute the core of data served by the NBA.
-Museum specimens can represent a whole variety of different objects such as plants, animals or single parts thereof, DNA samples, fossils, rocks or meteorites.
-The specimens in our collection are therefore described using an extensive data model.
+Museum objects and observations can represent a whole variety of different entities such as plants, animals or single parts thereof, DNA samples, fossils, rocks or meteorites.
+Also species occurrences are described as a specimen in our data.
+The specimens in our document store are therefore described with an extensive data model.
 All components and data types in the Specimen model, as well as a comprehensive list of all specimen-related endpoints are documented in the {{%swagger-ui-link text="API endpoint reference"%}}{{%/swagger-ui-link%}}.
 Below, the major components of specimen records are introduced and examples are given on how to query them.
-A list of available fields is also available at
+A list of available fields can be found at
 {{%nba-link%}}specimen/metadata/getFieldInfo{{%/nba-link%}}

 ## Base URL